Download the Application

 The target audiences for Medical Community Grant projects may be any of the following: alliance members, physicians, medical students, patients, general or targeted segments of the public or a combination of these.

-Proposals are to be submitted electronically by 5:00 PM, August 29, 2014 or 5:00 PM, December 31, 2014.
+Proposals are to be submitted electronically by August 31, 2015 for consideration at the Fall 2015 meeting, and December 31, 2015 for consideration at the Winter 2016 meeting.
 Late proposals will not be evaluated.
-Email completed applications in MS WORD format to firstname.lastname@example.org.
+Email completed applications to firstname.lastname@example.org.

 TMAF prefers programs that emphasize the following criteria: visibility of the program; potential impact; measurable results; innovative approaches; partnering; a well-defined target audience; and short term timeframe.